-During normal operation, the flame detector performs self-tests of its optics, electronics and software.
+During normal operation, the flame detector performs self-tests of its optics, electronics, and software.
 These include a periodic BIT (Built-In-Test) in which the sensors and window cleanliness are tested.
-Any detected fault is indicated as shown in Table 4 (in section 4).
-During "Dirty Window" fault the detection sensitivity is significantly reduced, while "Fault" refers to critical faults which totally prevent flame detection.
+Any detected fault is indicated as shown in Error!
+Reference source not found. (in section 4.1).
+During the "Dirty Window" fault the detection sensitivity is significantly reduced, while "Fault" refers to critical faults which prevent flame detection.